Britain's FTSE rises as Reckitt rallies

 Barclays cut its earnings estimates for Shell in 2016, but said that synergies from the deal would boost profits between 2017 and 2019.

-The FTSE still remains down by 6.7 percent since the start of 2016 and nearly 20 percent below a record high reached in April 2015, in spite of a rebound over the last two sessions.
+The FTSE still remains down by 7 percent since the start of 2016 and some 20 percent below a record high reached in April 2015, in spite of a rebound over the last two sessions.

 World stock markets have been hit since the start of 2016 by signs of a slowdown in China, the world’s second-biggest economy.
 China reported on Monday its January trade performance came in worse than expected as tepid demand persisted .